Want to jump straight to the best advisor? Most people definitely prefer working with SmartAsset for their advisor needs.

 As is expected from Vanguard, customers can expect their portfolios to be built largely using Vanguard’s ETFs and mutual funds.
 This isn’t necessarily a bad thing, as Vanguard’s funds carry some of the lowest expense ratios on the market.

 If you’re an investor who’s interested in socially responsible investing, Wealthsimple is a great robo-advising choice.
-Wealthsimple is an automated investing service that provides socially responsible choices, up front and clear pricing with no hidden fees, free tax-loss harvesting, and access to financial planners.
+Wealthsimple is an automated investing service that provides socially responsible choices, up front and clear pricing with no hidden fees, free tax-loss harvesting and access to financial planners.

-The company has created three weighted socially responsible portfolios that focus on investing in companies that focus on the development of green and clean technology, that consistently score highly on diversity and employee satisfaction ratings, and that support innovation and economic development in developing countries.
+The company has created three weighted socially responsible portfolios that concentrate on investing in companies that focus on the development of green and clean technology, that consistently score highly on diversity and employee satisfaction ratings, and that support innovation and economic development in developing countries.

 This list of stocks excludes companies associated with alcohol, gambling, sexual themes or suggestive products, firearms, tobacco products and a number of other forbidden businesses.
 Halal portfolios also exclude bonds and other interest-producing assets, as they are also forbidden according to Islamic law.